 Before the release of Roth’s book, though, in 1968, ABC-TV broadcast a “movie of the week”/series pilot titled Shadow on the Land, which was inspired by It Can’t Happen Here and found “freedom fighters” battling fascism across the United States.
 That teleflick was written by Sidney Sheldon and Nedrick Young, and starred John Forsythe, Jackie Cooper, Carol Lynley, and Gene Hackman.
 Although it’s not easy to find anymore, if you act quickly, you can watch it on YouTube.
 There’s no telling how long it might remain available.

-READ MORE: “Amazon’s Best-Seller List Takes a Dystopian Turn in Trump Era,” by Brian Stelter (CNN Media).
+READ MORE: “Amazon’s Best-Seller List Takes a Dystopian Turn in Trump Era,” by Brian Stelter (CNN Media); “President Donald J. Gantry: On the Prescience of Sinclair Lewis,” by Jacob Lambert (The Millions).